 The founder of Cynicism is said to be Antisthenes, who was about forty when he watched Athens defeated in the Peloponnesian War.
 He was a former student of Socrates, and he witnessed the execution of Socrates.
 Like Plato, Antisthenes was disgusted with the world around him.
-He stopped hanging out with fellow aristocrats who were his disciples and was tired of what he saw as worthless quibbling among philosophers.
-But he continued to see himself as one of those who had something worthwhile to say.
+He stopped hanging out with fellow aristocrats who were his disciples, and he was tired of what he saw as worthless quibbling among philosophers – a view that separated himself from Plato.
+But like Plato he continued to see himself as one of those who had something worthwhile to say.
 It was always others who were the babblers.

 Antisthenes had been genuinely philosophical.
-He rejected Plato's system of ideas.
+He rejected Plato's way of thinking also regarding abstractions versus specifics.
 He is reported to have said that "A horse [a specific] I can see, but horsehood [an abstraction] I cannot see."
-This of course was true: "horsehood" was an idea, and ideas cannot be seen.

-Antisthenes was one of those who gave up philosophical quibbles as he matured.
-He left the company of aristocrats and took on the appearance of a commoner.
+Giving up philosophical quibbles as he matured, Antisthenes left the company of aristocrats and took on the appearance of a commoner.
 He left the company of other philosophers to lecture people in market places in a manner he thought they could understand.
 He told people that virtue demanded withdrawal from involvement with a world that was immoral and corrupt.
 He sought to promote simple goodness.
 He has been described as believing luxury and comfort to be despicable and that one must be hardworking and virtuous to be happy.

 A few alleged quotes of his are: